DebugPrivilege/InsightEngineering/Debugging 101/Section 9: Triaging a Crash Dump/README.md

 Count: 6 | Show Unique Stacks
 ```

 Besides of examing threads in a running state, we should also take a look at the **readyish** threads.
 These are threads that are prepared to run and are queued for CPU time but are not currently executing.
-They are essentially in a state where they are waiting for their turn to use the CPU, having all necessary resources to execute but are pending scheduling by the system's thread scheduler.
+They are in a state where they are waiting for their turn to use the CPU, having all necessary resources to execute but are pending scheduling by the system's thread scheduler.

 Examine the **`Ry`** (Readyish) column in the **`!mex.tl -t`** output.
 Are there any threads in a **`Readyish`** state, excluding those from the **Idle** process?